BINF-6310L-8310L-Spring25/Problem_Set_07_distribution_fit/README.md

 ## Part 2 - Testing Gene 200000_s_at in Row 1

 1. Save the data for the gene in row 1 (aka 200000_s_at) into a new variable
-2. To use the the fitdist package this must be a numeric vector.
+2. Use the function ```unlist()``` on your data for row 1.
+To use the the fitdist package this must be a numeric vector.
 If you were to try and use just the row data you would get an error like:

 ```
 Error in fitdist(gene, "norm") :
   data must be a numeric vector of length greater than 1
   ```
+3. Use the ```fitdist``` function to test and save the fit for the normal "nrom" distribution
+4. Use the ```fitdist``` function to test and save the fit for the lognormal "lnrom" distribution
+5. Use the ```fitdist``` function to test and save the fit for the gamma "gamma" distribution
+6. Display the fit of these three models using the ```denscomp``` function
+7. Compare the AIC of the three models using the ```gofstat``` function
+8. Which model has the best fit?

+### Part 3 - Testing the first 500 genes for best fit distribution